Qengineering/YoloCam/README.md

 ------------

 ## First boot.
-Insert your fresh SD card into the slot and powerup your Raspberry Pi.<br>
+Insert your fresh SD card into the slot and power your Raspberry Pi.<br>
 Because you don't have a license yet, the YoloCam comes with a unique ID to buy the key.<br><br>
 ![output image]( https://qengineering.eu/images/YoloCamNoKey.png )<br><br>
 Follow the instructions and visit the [check out](https://qengineering.eu/checkout.php) site.<br><br>